 Take workshops in the primary teaching methods to demonstrate your mastery of them.
 Become a performance assessment specialist.
 To gain experience, take volunteer positions in curriculum development.
 Develop the curriculum for your summer camp or daycare program.
 Another idea, take an entry-level position in the ESL job market.

-Review our resume and cover letter samples to gather ideas on how to distinguish your resume from the other resumes targeting the curriculum specialist position.
+Review our resume and cover letter samples to gather ideas on distinguishing your resume from the other resumes targeting the curriculum specialist position.

 Need some writing help making an attention-grabbing curriculum developer resume, cover letter, or CV curriculum vitae?